Dapwner/CVAE-Tacotron/README.md

 # CVAE-Tacotron
 Code for the CVAE-NL model from the Accented Text-to-Speech Synthesis with a Conditional Variational Autoencoder paper.
+In this Text-To-Speech (TTS) framework, you can pick a speaker A and assign them accent B and then generate their speech from text!

 Paper available at: https://arxiv.org/abs/2211.03316